 Many facilities have ‘hidden openings’ that can be a significant workplace safety hazard.
 These opening can be something like a man hole (with no cover) or a staircase, or an opening at the top of a ladder.
 No matter what the case, however, these openings can be very dangerous if they are not properly protected and marked.

 They are especially risky because people often carry large items through facilities, which can limit how well they can see.
-With this in mind, it is always a good idea to put railings around any openings, or if that is not possible, at least put up safety signs (which you can find here) or other things to alert people in the area to the risk.
+With this in mind, it is always a good idea to put railings around any openings, or if that is not possible, at least put up safety signs or other things to alert people in the area to the risk.

 3. Indoor Temperatures